APIAPE: Agents of Private Interest, Architects of Public Erosion

 Legislative Pattern: ACT’s Deregulation Doctrine

 Pattern: Change the labels.
 Soften the language.
 Shift the power.
 In workplaces, protections become “compliance costs.”
-In gambling, prohibition becomes “safer regulation.”
+In safety, prevention becomes “critical risk prioritisation.”
+In gambling, prohibition becomes “regulated markets.”
 In records and identity, guardianship becomes “efficiency.”
 All moves centralise discretion and externalise harm.

 Throughline

-What it adds up to: A coordinated shift from enforceable rights and harm prevention to discretionary erosion — fire-at-will by design in employment, normalised harm by licence in gambling, and erosion by omnibus in archives, privacy, and identity.
+What it adds up to: A coordinated shift from enforceable protection to managed exposure — fire-at-will by design in employment, selective protection by design in safety, normalised harm by licence in gambling, and erosion by omnibus in identity, archives, and public oversight.

 Why It Matters